msaroufim/load_inline_slow/README.md

 4. We make a load inline fast that just c pointer a la deepseek or bnb

+## Things to look into next
+1. Are we doing something dumb in python or c++?
+2.

 ## Profiling tools that might be helpful